psychicills/NoNonsenseWeather/docs/README.md

 # Further Reading

-Click this link: [developer-manual] (#Developer-Manual) in order to view the developer manual for further reading.
+Click this link: [developer-manual](#Developer-Manual) in order to view the developer manual for further reading.

 # Developer Manual